Timing performance simulation for 3D 4H-SiC detector: Detector and RASER

-The number of e-h pairs is determined by the deposited energy of charged particles.
-The $\beta$-setup as shown in Figure~\ref{fig2a} is used to measure time resolution of SiC detector. $^{90}$Sr source can emit two electrons with energy of 0.55 MeV and 2.28 MeV \cite{LGAD-book}, which will deposit energy in the detector.
-The signals of Low Gain Avalanche Detectors (LGAD) and SiC detectors induced by the same electron will be recorded by oscilloscope after a total of 100 times amplification by the widely use PCB board in LGAD community designed by the University of California Santa Cruz (UCSC) \cite{USCU} and the main amplifier.
-Aluminum foil and shield are mainly served to reduce the impact of the environment background, and the time resolution of LGAD is 34 ps.
-We simulated two electrons' tracks and deposited energy by GEANT4 similar to $\beta$-setup as shown in Figure~\ref{fig2b}.
-The deposited energy in 350 $\mu m$ 3D detector is shown in Figure~\ref{fig2c}, and the most probability value (MPV) is 0.14 MeV.
-The e–h pair creation energy of 4H-SiC is 7.8 eV, and 51 e-h pairs/$\mu m$ are generated which is consistent with previous result of 56 e-h pairs/$\mu m$ \cite{energy-deposited}.
+The number of e--h pairs is determined by the deposited energy of charged particles.
+The~$\beta$-setup as shown in Figure~\ref{fig2}a is used to measure the time resolution of the 4H-SiC detector. $^{90}$Sr source can emit two electrons with an energy of 0.55~MeV and 2.28~MeV~\cite{LGAD-book}, which will deposit energy in the detector.
+The~signals of the LGAD and 4H-SiC detectors induced by the same electron will be recorded by the oscilloscope after a total of 100 times amplification by the PCB board designed by the University of California Santa Cruz (UCSC)~\cite{USCU} and the main amplifier.
+The aluminum foil and the shield are mainly served to reduce the impact of the environmental background, and~the time resolution of LGAD was 34~ps.
+We simulated two electrons' tracks and deposited energy by GEANT4 similar to the $\beta$-setup as shown in Figure~\ref{fig2}b.
+The~deposited energy in 350~µm 3D detector is shown in Figure~\ref{fig2}c, and~the most probability value (MPV) was 0.14~MeV.
+The~e–h pair creation energy of 4H-SiC was 7.8~eV, and~51 e--h pairs/µm were generated, which is consistent with the previous result of 56 e--h pairs/µm~\cite{energy-deposited}.

-The instant induced current by an electron or a hole can be calculated with the Shockley-Ramo’s theorem \cite{SR-theorem}:
+The instant-induced current by an electron or a hole can be calculated with the Shockley--Ramo’s theorem~\cite{SR-theorem}: